 |Home » GRID INTEGRATION » Wind power contribution... » Capacity credit of wind power » Capacity credit values of wind power|

-Despite the variations in wind conditions and system characteristics among the European countries and regions, capacity credit calculations are fairly similar.
+Despite the variations in wind conditions and system characteristics among the European countries and regions, capacity credit calculations are fairly similar (Giebel, 2005).

 For low wind energy penetrations levels, the relative capacity credit of wind power (that is ‘firm’ capacity as a fraction of total installed wind power capacity) will be equal or close to the average production (load factor) during the period under consideration, which is usually the time of highest demand.
-For North European countries, this is winter time and the load factor is typically 25–30% onshore and up to 50% offshore.
+For Northern European countries, this is winter time and the load factor is typically 25–30 per cent onshore and up to 50 per cent offshore.
 The load factor determining the capacity credit in general is higher than the average yearly load factor.

 Table 6.1 summarises the factors leading to higher or lower levels of capacity credit.

-Figure 6.2, which is based on calculations in the DENA 1 study, shows the effect on capacity credit of expected improved load factors in Germany, resulting from improved wind power technology (more efficient rotors) and the use of sites with higher wind speeds (offshore).
+Figure 6.2, which is based on calculations in the DENA 1 study (DENA 2005), shows the effect on capacity credit of expected improved load factors in Germany, resulting from improved wind power technology (more efficient rotors) and the use of sites with higher wind speeds (offshore).

 Wind power thus displaces conventional capacity in the system.
-The fraction of wind power that displaces conventional may be limited, but the corresponding absolute capacities are significant.
+The fraction of wind power that displaces conventional capacity may be limited, but the corresponding absolute capacities are significant.
 The aggregated capacity credit of the wind power plants in a system depends on many factors.
-Major decisive factors depend on the power system in question (reliability level and flexibility of the generation mix) and the penetration level of wind power in the system.
+Major decisive factors depend on the considered power system (reliability level and flexibility of the generation mix) and the penetration level of wind power in the system.
 Other factors are related to wind and wind technology, such as the average capacity factor and the geographical dispersion of wind plants in the system.
-The relative capacity credit decreases from a value approximately equal to the load factor at high load (25-35%) for low penetrations, to approximately 10-15 % at high penetrations.
+The relative capacity credit decreases from a value approximately equal to the load factor at high load (25-35 per cent) for low penetrations, to approximately 10-15 per cent at high penetrations.

-Although physically and technically, wind power has a capacity credit, this characteristic currently has no value in the power market, as wind power producers are not generally rewarded for providing firm capacity in the system.
+Although wind power has a capacity credit both physically and technically, this characteristic currently has no value in the power market as wind power producers are not generally rewarded for providing firm capacity in the system.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.